73rhodes/Sublime-JSLint/README.md

 ==============

 JSLint build system for Sublime Text 2, using jslint for node.
 Optionally, run JSLint whenever you save a .js, .css, .sass, .less, or .json file.
+Adds menu items to run JSLint manually or change preferences.
+Jump to next / previous error using F4 / Shift+F4.

 Prerequisites
 -------------